jbms/sphinx-immaterial/docs/task_lists.rst

     extensions = ["sphinx_immaterial.task_lists"]

-.. si-success:: CSS is not included with this extension
+.. success:: CSS is not included with this extension
     :collapsible:

     The CSS for checkboxes is not included with this extension.
 Rather, the CSS is served from the